What is the Bible?

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, so that the man of God may be complete, equipped for every good work.
 (2 Tim.
 3:16-17)

-The reason I believe this is so relevant to touch on, is the way I see Americans talking about the Bible.
-I’ve been raised in America all my life.
-Until I started reading the Bible more, the more I realized I had no idea what it says or what it’s for.
+The way I see Americans treat the Bible is the reason why I believe this blog post is necessary.
+I’ve been in America my whole life.
+Until I started actually reading the Bible myself, I never realized I had no idea what it says or what it is.
 I’m still a student and have much to learn; however, the knowledge I’ve gained so far has not been what American Christianity has taught me.

 There is much diversity between American Christianity and Biblical Christianity.